 Click the tabs below to view each Faith Tradition’s page.

-To learn more about Hillel at Loyola, check it out on Facebook.
+To learn more about Hillel at Loyola, check it out on LUCommunity.

 The Hindu Students' Organization (HSO) serves Hindu students, faculty, and staff who want to practice their Hindu Faith and expand their knowledge about the Hindu religion.
 There is a social space and a Puja prayer room located in Damen 238.
 Puja prayers are held daily at 5:00 p.m.
-Monday through Friday in Damen 238 when the University is in session.
-To join HSO Click here.
-Upcoming events and activities are listed on HSO’s Facebook page.
+Monday through Thursday in Damen 238 when the University is in session.
+To learn more about HSO Click here.

 Loyola University Chicago has a vibrant Muslim community that is guided by Muslim Chaplain, Omer Mozaffar.
 Click here to learn more about Omer.

 Loyola's Muslim Students' Association is a registered student organization that strives to spread tolerance and build a stronger community by educating all students, staff, and faculty about Islam and its teachings.
 The MSA provides all of Loyola with a better understanding of Islam and sheds light on misconceptions that have been accepted as truth in society.
 Click here to learn more.

 Agape & Ecclesia, Loyola's protestant ministry, invites all students regardless of their background or tradition to engage their faith, build community, and live on mission.
 We gather weekly for worship, fellowship, teaching, study, and service.
 Click here to find out more about what we do and what we have to offer.